 Macular degeneration — when vision fades and adaptation becomes essential

 This is polypharmacy, the phenomenon of taking many medications at once.
 It's not inherently bad.
 Some people with multiple conditions genuinely do need multiple medications.
 But there's a point where the number of medications becomes part of the problem.
 Each medication has side effects.
 Each medication interacts with other medications in ways that sometimes aren't predictable.
-Each medication your parent takes increases the chance that the confusion they're experiencing, or the falls, or the dizzy spells, or the digestive problems, or the memory difficulty, is actually caused by a medication rather than the disease it was prescribed to treat.
+Each medication your parent takes increases the chance that the confusion they're experiencing, or the falls, or the dizzy spells, or the memory difficulty, is actually caused by a medication rather than the disease it was prescribed to treat.

 The Pill Collection